Insurgency in Balochistan: Fifth conflict, 2004–present

+Recent activities

 On 16 February 2019, armed men killed two Frontier Corps in Loralai.
 On 17 February 2019, another attack took place on Pakistani security personnel in which four members of the Frontier Corps were killed in the Gardab area of Panjgur District.

 On 15 October 2020, at least 14 security personnel were killed in the first incident after a convoy of state-run Oil & Gas Development Company (OGDCL) was attacked on the coastal highway in Balochistan's Ormara, Radio Pakistan reported.

-On 27 December 2020, seven soldiers were killed in a gun attack on a Frontier Corps (FC) Balochistan post in Harnai district.
+On 27 December, seven soldiers were killed in a gun attack on a Frontier Corps (FC) Balochistan post in Harnai district.
 Through 2020, Pakistan recorded 506 fatalities (69 civilians, 178 SF personnel, and 159 militants), of which Balochistan alone accounted for 215 fatalities (84 civilians, 94 SF personnel, and 37 militants).
-The Province was a close second only to Khyber Pakhtunkhwa, which recorded 216 fatalities (61 civilians, 57 SF personnel, and 98 militants).
+The province was a close second only to Khyber Pakhtunkhwa, which recorded 216 fatalities (61 civilians, 57 SF personnel, and 98 militants).

 According to the PIPS report, Balochistan is the second most affected province by Pakistan in 2021.
-The report said that 136 people were killed in 81 terrorist attacks in Balochistan last year, which were carried out by religious militants and Baloch nationalist organizations.

-Of the 81 terrorist attacks in the province in 2021, 71 were carried out by banned nationalist organizations such as the Baloch Liberation Army, Balochistan Liberation Front, Baloch Republican Army and Baloch Republican Guards.
-According to the PIPS report, 95 people were killed in attacks by nationalist organizations.
+The report said that 136 people were killed in 81 terrorist attacks carried out by religious militants and Baloch nationalist organisations in Balochistan last year.
+Of the 81 terrorist attacks in the province in 2021, 71 were carried out by banned nationalist organisations such as the Baloch Liberation Army, Balochistan Liberation Front, Baloch Republican Army and Baloch Republican Guards.
+According to the PIPS report, 95 people were killed in attacks by nationalist organisations.
 In addition, 14 people were killed in five terrorist incidents in Punjab and 13 in six terrorist incidents in Sindh.